aleksandrbazhin/GdPerfMonitor/readme.md

 ### Other notes

-The draw call happens on _process, so update rate may be not constant.
+The draw call happens in _process(), so update rate may be not constant.

 The plot uses some kind of ring buffer based on PoolIntArray or PoolRealArray for storing data.